kiprop-dave/todo-app/README.md

 ### Continued development

-I didn't manage to do the last bonus objective.
-I plan on doing some research on it and add that feature.
-I also plan on making this app a fullstack CRUD app by integrating it with firebase.
+I plan on making this app a fullstack CRUD app by integrating it with firebase.

 ### Useful resources